 Not giving yourself the time to slow down and breathe puts you on the fast track to becoming a hot mess.

 Trust me, I know this from personal experience!
-When I don't slow down, one rude shopper, one whiney child, and one overbearing boss is enough to completely unravel me.
+When I don’t slow down, one rude shopper, one whiney child, and one overbearing boss are enough to completely unravel me.
 And that unraveled Angie is not a pretty sight!